Internet Resources

 What is 'illiop' you ask?
 It's Teddy Ruxpin's species of bear.
 It's mentioned in the TR book and tape titled 'All About Bears'.

-My mother said that my teachers thought I reminded them of a deaf person because I did not participate in classroom activities with the other children.
+My mother said that my teachers thought I reminded them of a deaf person because

 I am the 3rd of 4 generations of women who I believe to be 'somewhere' on the Autistic Spectrum.
 I spent my life searching the world over for the words to describe my mother's 'odd' behaviours.